Get rid of your pests immediately.

 Species of bed bugs

-The most famous species of cimicidae, or family of bed bugs, is the Cimex lecularius in the Netherlands.
+The most famous species of cimicidae, or family of bed bugs, is the Cimex lecularius in the USA.
 This half-winged animal is only 5 to 6 mm long.
 The body of a bed bug is flat and wide in shape.
 The bed bug is originally descended from conspecifics that had wings.
 Over the centuries, however, these have largely disappeared.
 Only behind the neck two small wings can still be seen.
 The colour of the Cimex lectularius is predominantly brown to reddish brown, during shedding an ordinary bed bug is light brown for a short time.
 After a meal, which consists of sucked up blood, they are dark red in colour for some time.
 Because the bug has hairs on its abdomen, it looks as if it is striped.

 Cimex hemipterus occurs in tropical areas.
 This type of bed bug sucks up the blood of humans, but also of bats and birds.
 This species is about 8 mm large and reddish brown in colour.